Home

 If you purchase fresh blueberries you can freeze them for later enjoyment.
 After rinsing and letting them dry, place them on a cookie sheet in a single layer.
 Once they are frozen, place them in freezer bags or another container for long term storage.

-Tips: You can substitute soy milk for the regular milk, if your dog is lactose sensitive or intolerant.
-The texture of these dog treats is quite soft.
+• The texture of these dog treats is quite soft.
 It is more like a crispy muffin, than a hard dog biscuit.
 The softness makes it a great choice for puppies and senior dogs.
 However, you can easily make them harder.
 Once you turn off the oven, leave the treats in the oven over night.

 Ingredients: